 Direct Deposits and Payroll Are on Pause

 Do banks process payments on holidays?
-Because direct deposits are often processed by the ACH network, payroll deposits can be delayed by one business day due to holiday closures.
-Payroll delays can be very challenging for many consumers that rely on a consistent payment schedule to pay their bills.
+Because direct deposits are often processed by the ACH network, payroll deposits can be delayed due to holiday closures.
+Payroll delays can be challenging for employees that rely on a consistent payment schedule to pay their bills.
+In some cases, employers will schedule payments to go out before bank holidays, but they’re not required to do so.

 Banks Do Not Typically Process Checks on Holidays

 Most banks don’t process checks on holidays.
-That means a check you deposit at an ATM won’t clear the same day.
+That means a check you deposit at an ATM or via mobile app on a holiday will be treated as if it were deposited the morning of the next business day.
+So if you deposit a check on a holiday Monday, it will be treated as if it were deposited on Tuesday morning (if it isn’t a holiday), and might not clear until Wednesday or Thursday.
 On the bright side, any checks you’ve written can’t be cashed yet either.

 Recommended: What is the SWIFT payment system?